GeorgiPenchev77/Jokler/README.md

 ### Pages

-* Home page - A typical home page where users can see recommended or trending posts, activities, stories, etc.
+* Home page - A typical home page where users can see trending posts, activities, stories, etc.
-* User Profile page - A page where users can interact, edit and preview their own profile.
+* User Profile page - A page where users can edit their own profile, as well as see all of their posts.
 * Post page - A page where users can look at a post, its comments, reactions, etc.
-* Search page - A page where users can use key-word search in order to find specific users, posts, comments, etc.
+* Trending Hashtags page - A page where users can find trending, popular topics.
-* Trending Hashtags page - A page where users can find trending, popular topics and the posts related to them.
+* Log in and Sign up pages - Pages, where users can create accounts and log in into the system.

 ### Entity-Relationship (ER) Diagram